Breaking the Chains: Understanding Coercive Control

 Acknowledging the situation is the first crucial step toward freedom.
 From there, reaching out safely, using devices that aren't monitored, connects you with essential support.
 Creating a comprehensive safety plan before leaving reduces risks during this dangerous transition period.

 Building a support network provides both practical and emotional resources for the journey ahead.
-Professional help, including counseling, legal advice, and practical assistance, proves invaluable for navigating the complex process of breaking free and rebuilding.
+Professional help, including counselling, legal advice, and practical assistance, proves invaluable for navigating the complex process of breaking free and rebuilding.

 Where to Find Help: